Children's Comprehensive Bible Question Quiz

 How many apostles were there?

-a.
+b.
 Jesus authorized six apostles.

 c.
-Forty apostles all together served Jesus.
+Forty apostles altogether served Jesus.

 -